jsreport/docs/docs/customizable-dashboards-integration.md

 }
 ```

 The last piece is just to verify the token inside the application `/data` route.
-Note that you need to use the same code for opening the jsreport designer as in the previous approach to propagate security token also to the previewing the widget.
+Note that you need to use the same code for opening the jsreport designer as in the previous approach to propagate security token also to previewing the widget.

 ###Reuse browser session
 The last approach takes advantage of the fact that widget iframe has the same domain as the parent application.
 This means the script widget can easily access the global functions of the parent page or share its cookie.
 In other words widget can use the same security mechanism as the parent page for doing calls directly from the browser.
 This can be for example used together with the [client-html](/learn/client-html) for designing and rendering widgets completely on the client side.

-To see it in an action let's define a global function getting some data from the server in the parent page
+To see it in the action let's define a global function getting some data from the server in the parent page

 ```js
 function loadData(cb) {